Frequently Asked Questions

 GiveWell is committed to extreme transparency.
 We aim to publish all of the research we do, and we also publish:

-In some cases, researchers or organizations share information with us on condition that we keep it confidential, and we honor confidentiality in these cases.
+In some cases, researchers or organizations share information with us on the condition that we keep it confidential, and we honor confidentiality in these cases.

 What is GiveWell's impact?
 How is GiveWell's success evaluated?